-The works on display in this upcoming show at the Ron Lang Art Gallery, reflect the years that followed after the heart and life altering events of an emigration, the loss of a close family member and her home.
-White is a central and independant entity in most of these works, indicating a state of mourning and a deep sense of transience.
-At the same time it is a purifying element that intensifies the contrasts within the nordic landscape and clears the path for a new beginning.
+De Mol’s works on display in her recent show at LANGart reflect the years following the heart- and life-altering events of her emigration, and the loss of a close family member and home.
+The color white is a central and independent entity in most of these works, indicating a state of mourning and a deep sense of transience.
+At the same time, it is a purifying element that intensifies the contrasts within the Nordic landscape and clears the path for a new beginning.

-The show is named after the selfportrait “Pioneer”.
-This title calls forth a strong and heroic image, yet the work itself shows a vulnerable woman, hurdled in blankets and carrying a fragile stick, with a clumsy balloon attached to it.
-But the stick is the stem of a young birch tree, in the northern hemisphere also known as the Pioneer Tree.
-It is the first tree to reappear after disaster, like a fire or severe woodcutting.
-Using the birch as a pole, the woman carries her balloon like a luminous orb.
-She may be vulnerable and cold, but like a pioneer she will put her stick in the unknown soil and build her own universe there.
+The show is named after her self-portrait “Pioneer”.
+This title evokes a strong and heroic image, yet the work itself reveals a vulnerable woman huddled in blankets and carrying a fragile stick with a clumsy balloon attached to it.
+The stick is the stem of a young birch tree, in the northern hemisphere also known as the “pioneer tree”.
+It is the first tree to reappear after a disaster, like a fire or severe woodcutting.
+Using the birch as a pole, the woman carries the balloon like a luminous orb.
+She may be vulnerable and suffering from the cold, but like a true pioneer she will plant her stick in unknown soil and build her own universe there.

-For most of her photography she works alone in the landscape.
-A small tripod, a camera and a self timer with only 10 seconds, sets the rule that the distance between her and the camera can never be more than the length she can run to the focal point.
-In this game with chance and the elements, the relationship between (wo)man and nature is evident.
-A serious game though, that is not just about meeting nature, but also about confronting it.
-The waiting for the moment, observing light and enduring weather conditions, sharpen her relationship with the environment.
-“I want to show how untamable it is and how its silent presence seeps through everything”.
-This desire places the work in a romantic tradition: It is permeated by an undefined longing, and a searching for an original source.
+For most of her photography, she works alone in the countryside.
+A small tripod, a camera, and a self timer with only a 10-second delay mean that the distance between her and the camera can never be more than the distance she can run between her and the focal point.
+In this game, involving chance and the elements, the relationship between woman or man and nature is evident.
+It is a serious game though.
+It is not just about meeting nature but about confronting it.
+The experience of waiting for the moment, observing light, and enduring variable weather conditions sharpens her relationship with the environment: “I want to show how untamable it is and how its silent presence seeps through everything”.
+It is this desire that places De Mol’s work within a Romantic tradition: it is permeated by an undefined longing, and a searching for an original source.